Hot Stuff (1971 film): Production

-Grgic was recruited by for the NFB by producers Robert Verrall and Wolf Koenig after they saw his film Scabies.
+Grgic was recruited for the NFB by producers Robert Verrall and Wolf Koenig after they saw his film Scabies.
 Much of Hot Stuffs humour had been initially improvised; Gerald Budner, who was himself an animator, ad-libbed voices for two of the characters, a snake and a cat.
 Arioli had been annoyed with Budner's banter, but Koenig insisted on retaining these asides.
 Grgic was also given freedom to improvise by the producers.